IntersectMBO/plutus/doc/plutus/explanations/order-book-pattern.rst

 The :term:`minting policy <minting policy script>` of the oracle token should allow any number of tokens of the same asset name to be created as long as at least one token with that asset name exists already, reflecting the idea that information is hard to obtain but easy to replicate.

-The consumer of the oracle token needs to check that a token with the expected MPS hash is present in the transaction, and that the datum value of the token's asset name is available.
+The consumer of the oracle token needs to check that a token with the expected minting policy hash is present in the transaction, and that the datum value of the token's asset name is available.
 Then it can use the information from the datum.
 Maybe it could even destroy the token when it has been used.

 This approach has the advantage of not clogging up the UTXO set too much, but the big question here is:
 How do we make the oracle token available to the match maker?
 It has to be stored in an output that the match maker can spend.
+The solution depends on the project.
+There is no general solution (yet) and some experimentation and research is needed.
-Maybe the tokenomics of the exchange could have incentives to make this information flow to where it is needed.
+Perhaps the tokenomics of the exchange could have incentives to make this information flow to where it is needed.

 State machines
 ~~~~~~~~~~~~~~